 COUNTRIES ACROSS AFRICA

-Working in collaboration with Bloomberg Philanthropies, SNF will make a $3 million grant to Vital Strategies’ Resolve to Save Lives initiative.
-This will enable rapid-response grants to governments across Africa to combat the COVID-19 pandemic, including understanding the impact of social distancing on hunger and communication and dissemination of accurate health information.
-The grant will also provide support directly to frontline workers throughout Africa, including vital infection control training.
+Working in collaboration with Bloomberg Philanthropies, SNF has supported governments across Africa in combatting the COVID-19 pandemic, including understanding the impact of social distancing on hunger and communication and dissemination of accurate health information.
+The grant will also provide support directly to frontline workers, including vital infection control training.

 EXPANDED GLOBAL RELIEF